BerloniPepponi/BerloniPepponi/README.md

 - 🌱 I’m currently learning Kotlin (JetPack Compose).
 - 💞️ I’d love to work as Product Owner or Project Manager.
 - 📫 You may email me through <berloni@gmx.net> for contact.
-- 😄 Pronouns: Thou, Thine, Thee
+- 😄 Pronouns: Thou, Thy/Thine, Thee
 - ⚡ Fun fact: I have got a degree in Linguistics.